 South Boston’s historic district preserves the tangible reminders of the community’s industrial, commercial, and residential development from after the Civil War to the 1930s.
-The town began as a railroad depot in 1854 and by the early 1900s it had become the country’s second largest bright leaf tobacco market.
-Spread through the downtown is a wealth of tobacco warehouses and factories along with related building associated with South Boston’s golden age of tobacco trading.
-The visual quality of the historic district’s residential area was described in Wirt Johnson Carrington’s A History of Halifax County (1924): “The streets are bordered with beautiful homes, large and small, old and new; some with extensive grounds ornamented with shrubs and flowers, others with greensward and forest trees, decorative plots of beauty everywhere, each vying with the other in attractiveness. . . ”
+The Halifax County town began as a railroad depot in 1854 and by the early 1900s it had become the country’s second largest bright leaf tobacco market.
+Spread through the downtown is a wealth of tobacco warehouses and factories along with related buildings associated with South Boston’s golden age of tobacco trading.
+The visual quality of the South Boston Historic District’s residential area was described in Wirt Johnson Carrington’s A History of Halifax County (1924): “The streets are bordered with beautiful homes, large and small, old and new; some with extensive grounds ornamented with shrubs and flowers, others with greensward and forest trees, decorative plots of beauty everywhere, each vying with the other in attractiveness. . . ”

-In 2009, the district boundary was extended to include properties associated with the town’s residential and industrial expansion in the mid-20th century, including neighborhoods significant to the town’s African American history.
+In 2009, the South Boston Historic District’s boundary was extended to include properties associated with the town’s residential and industrial expansion in the mid-20th century, including neighborhoods significant to the town’s African American history.
 As such, the boundary increase extended the district’s period of significance to 1958.

 [VLR Listed: 12/18/2008; NRHP Listed: 6/11/2009]